e-CLOSE/Toolbox/Tools/quizacademy.md

 ## Detailed description & quick guide

 University edition

 courses, quiz, index cards, exams and competition, live-quiz, survey, analysis

+Create your own quizzes and flashcards online

+Data protection compliant - ad-free - training & support

+QuizAcademy is the simple and safe learning software from Germany.
+With QuizAcademy, you as a teacher can create your own quizzes, flashcards and surveys, make them available to your learners and analyze the results.
+Among other things, we are perceived as the data protection-friendly alternative.

 ## Additional details